jaflesch/ts-pokeapi/docs/docs/poke-api/interfaces/location.md

       <td>`rate`</td>
       <td>`number`</td>
       <td>Yes</td>
-      <td>The method in which Pokémon may be encountered in an area</td>
+      <td>The chance of an encounter to occur.</td>
     </tr>
     <tr>
       <td>`version`</td>
       <td>[`NamedAPIResource`](../utils#namedapiresource)</td>
       <td>Yes</td>
-      <td>The chance of the encounter to occur on a version of the game</td>
+      <td>The version of the game in which the encounter can occur with the given chance.</td>
     </tr>
   </tbody>
 </table>